Skandalon: The Ancient Stumbling Block

 Fake Excuses for Non-Love

-It is folly and a trap to exclude brothers and sisters in the faith because you or I don’t think their faith is “genuine enough,” and they are therefore worthy of hate or mistreatment and stumbling.
+It is folly and a trap to exclude brothers and sisters in the faith because you or I don’t think their faith is “genuine enough.”
+This leads to the belief that they are worthy of hate or mistreatment and stumbling.

-“What a blessing it is that the Lord’s heart is so large, that He can help whenever He sees some good; whereas man withdraws because he sees some evil thing, which is generally found to mean something that wounds his own self-love in the little scheme he had set up as perfection.”
+“What a blessing it is that the Lord’s heart is so large, that He can help whenever He sees some good; whereas man withdraws because he sees some evil thing, which generally means something that wounds his own self-love in the little scheme he had set up as perfection.”
 (Anthony Norris Groves)

 Danger

 Jesus recognizes that such things will happen, but woe to that person through whom they come.
 In what sense is it terrible for the disciple who causes another to stumble?
 In v.
-2 Jesus states that it would be better for him to be thrown into the sea with a millstone tied around his neck than for him to cause one to stumble.
-Elsewhere Jesus states that it would be better to lose an eye or a limb in order to gain heaven than to go to hell (see Mark 9:43, 47).
-Although this language may be hyperbolic, Jesus warns of the danger of judgment upon anyone who would destroy the faith of the one who believes in him.
+2, Jesus states that it would be better for him to be thrown into the sea with a millstone tied around his neck than for him to cause one to stumble.
+Elsewhere, Jesus states that it would be better to lose an eye or a limb in order to gain heaven than to go to hell (see Mark 9:43, 47).
+Although this language may be hyperbolic, Jesus warns of the danger of judgment upon anyone who would destroy the faith of anyone who believes in Him.
 The final warning of v.
-3a, so watch yourselves.
-(NIBC)
+3a is to “watch yourselves.”

 Leave a Reply